HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="homepage-visible-words-raw-by-percentile.png",
-  caption="Homepage Visible words raw by percentile.", description="A distribution of raw content word counts on homepages.
+  caption="Home page Visible words raw by percentile.", description="A distribution of raw content word counts on home pages.
 The median number of words rendered is 330 words on desktop and 311 words on mobile.
 There is a similar, yet smaller, number of words on mobile at the other percentiles above and below the median.
 At the 10th percentile, it’s 52 words on desktop and 51 words on mobile.
 At the 25th percentile, it’s 149 words and 142 words, respectively.
 At the 75th percentile, it’s 614 words and 584 words, respectively.
 And at the 90th percentile, it’s 1,061 words and 1,016 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1250129544&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"